XiaoyurenS/Studio5-PCB/01-breadboard/README.md

 ### Uploading programme
 ![picture description](./images/error1.png)

 Oops, whats going on?
 It's stuck in this state for a second.

 After a long time it finally came out.
 But it doesn't look right.

 ![picture description](./images/error2.png)
 ![picture description](./images/error3.png)

 I've tried almost every solution.
 I have tried repalcing USB, ATMEGA, computer.
 Finally, I found that I made a mistake.
 I put the clock crystal and capacitors into wrong place.

 ![picture description](./images/wrong.jpg)
-I finally got it to work after moving it one square to the left.
+I finally got it to work after moving it one pin to the left.

 ![picture description](./images/correct.jpg)
 ![picture description](./images/upload.png)